-- 26.30.
-In the ordinary course of running the business, directors and officers are likely to possess information concerning the corporation not generally known to the market.
-It is therefore necessary to distinguish between information about the day-to-day activities, and on the other hand, significant events and matters which are likely to change a corporation's course or indicate that there has been a change in its course. - 27.31.
-Generally the mere knowledge of the likely annual or interim accounts prior to their publication or internal management accounts would not be specific information.
-However knowledge of substantial losses or profits made by a corporation even through the precise magnitude is not yet clear would be specific information and accordingly may be inside information.
+- 30. In the ordinary course of running the business, directors and officers are likely to possess information concerning the corporation not generally known to the market.
+It is therefore necessary to distinguish between information about day-to-day activities, and on the other hand, significant events and matters which are likely to change a corporation's course or indicate that there has been a change in its course.17 - 31.
+Generally the mere knowledge of the content of draft annual or interim accounts prior to their publication or internal management accounts would not be specific information.
+However, knowledge of substantial losses or profits made by a corporation even though the precise magnitude is not yet clear would be specific information and accordingly may be inside information.
 The facts and figures in every case will be different and every case turns on its own facts.
-To constitute inside information the difference between the results which the market might predict and the results the directors or officers know must be significant. - 28.32.
+To constitute inside information the difference between the results which the market might predict and the results the directors or officers know must be significant.18 - As stated by the Insider Dealing Tribunal in Chevalier (OA) International Limited, "what percentage is deemed to be "material" or "significant" or "substantial" in an insider dealing case may vary and it would be dangerous to lay down any hard and fast or arithmetic test19".
+Examples of relevant facts and key aspects which have been viewed by tribunals as constituting "material" in some insider dealing cases are set out in Appendix B. - 33.
 In assessing what results the market might predict for a corporation, account must be taken of information previously disclosed by the corporation including past results, statements and any forecasts issued by the corporation.
 Reference should also be made to profit projections by analysts and the availability of data and information about the corporation in financial journals and publications from which a sophisticated investor may logically deduce the corporation's results.
-However, it would be inadvisable to consider these research reports or financial publications to be information generally known to the market because the market means "the persons who are accustomed or would be likely to deal in the listed securities of the corporation" which might include smaller investors who are unable to perform or follow professional analyses. - 33.
-Although there might be a substantial amount of financial and economic information circulated in the market, it is not unusual that profit forecasts made on a corporation by
+However, it would be inadvisable to consider these research reports or financial publications to be information generally known to the market because the market means "the persons who are accustomed or would be likely to deal in the listed securities of the corporation" which might include smaller investors who are unable to perform or follow professional analyses.20 - 34.
+Although there might be a substantial amount of financial and economic information circulated in the market, it is not unusual that profit forecasts made by different analysts vary considerably and media reports contain inconsistencies.
+As such analysts' reports, financial journals and media reports often fall short of providing information which is accurate, complete and not misleading or deceptive.
+Accordingly, a corporation should not normally treat these as information that is generally known and disclosure of any inside information would be necessary.

-&lt;sup>16 See p.59-60 of the IDT report dated 22 February 1990 on Lafe Holdings Limited
+$^{^{16}}$ See p.59-60 of the IDT report dated 22 February 1990 on Lafe Holdings Limited